SnapCenter SnapMirror or SnapVault update fails with "Another transfer is already in progress"

 - The backup that created the Snapshot on the volume ran while a previous backup was still updating the SnapMirror or SnapVault relationship.

-- Two different backups, where resources share the same volume, are run in overlap or simulteneously from different hosts.
+- Two different backups, where resources share the same volume, are run in overlap or simultaneously from different hosts.

 Solution

-- Increase the total number of times SC will retry the transfer.
+- If using SC 5.x and above, increase the total number of times SC will retry the transfer:

 - Locate the